Franc1sco/Franug-Weapon_Paints/README.md

 # NEW NOTICE!
-New private version 4.0
+New private version 4.X

 The new private version have:

--Multilanguage support.
+-Multilanguage support for all the paints.

--Method for autogenerate csgo_wpaints.cfg alphabetically for have it always updated with the latest skins.
+-Always updated with the new paints.

--Support against banned tokens.
-Don't suffer more for the ban!
+-Methods for prevent bans in your server and you can use it always.

+-Full support.

 -Soon much more.